Runtime environment (runenv)

 *Interacting with the test plan runtime environment*

-Information about the test plan being run is sent to every test instance and available through the runtime.RunEnv value - the runtime environment.
+Information about the test plan being run is sent to every test instance and available through the `runtime.RunEnv` value - the **runtime environment**.

 Let's have a look at the information available to us via the runtime environment: